Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Introduction

-Friedman and Rafsky \cite{fr} calibrated~\eqref{Tfr} as a permutation test, and showed that it has good power in practice for multivariate data, especially against fixed scale alternatives.
-Later, Henze and Penrose \cite{henzepenrose} proved that the statistic $T(\cT(\cZ_N'))$ is asymptotically normal under $H_0$ and is consistent under all fixed alternatives.
+where $\cZ_{N}'=\sX_{N_{1}}'\cup\sY_{N_{2}}'$ and $\cT_{+}(\cZ _{N}')$ is obtained by replacing every (undirected) edge in $\cT(\cZ _{N}')$ with two directed edges, one in each direction.
+Note that this counts the number of edges in the MST of the pooled sample with one end-point in sample 1 and the other end-point in sample 2, which is expected to be small when the two distributions are different.
+Note that this reduces to the well-known Wald--Wolfowitz runs test when dimension $d=1$, where the MST is the path through the data.

-Aldous and Steele \cite{aldous_steele} extended the MST graph functional to locally finite point sets using the Prim's algorithm.
-Moreover, by \cite[Lemma 2.1]{py} the MST graph functional $\cT$ stabilizes $\sP_1$.
+Friedman and Rafsky \cite{fr} calibrated \eqref{Tfr} as a permutation test, and showed that it has good power in finite sample simulations.
+Later, Henze and Penrose \cite{henzepenrose} proved that the statistic $T(\cT(\cZ_{N}'))$ is asymptotically normal under $H_{0}$ and is consistent under all fixed alternatives.

-\subsubsection{Test Based on the $K$-Nearest Neighbor ($K$-NN) Graph}
+\subsubsection{Test based on the $K$-nearest neighbor ($K$-NN) graph}

-As in~\eqref{Tfr}, a multivariate two-sample test can be constructed using the $K$-nearest neighbor graph of $\cZ_N'$.
+As in \eqref{Tfr}, a multivariate two-sample test can be constructed using the $K$-nearest neighbor graph of $\cZ_{N}'$.
 This was originally suggested by Friedman and Rafsky \cite{fr}, and later studied by Schilling \cite{schilling} and Henze \cite{henzenn}.

-\begin{defn} Given a nice finite set $S \subset \R^d$, the (directed) $K$-nearest neighbor graph ($K$-NN) is a graph with vertex set $S$ with a directed edge $(a, b)$, for $a, b \in S$, if the Euclidean distance between $a$ and $b$ is among the $K$-th smallest distances from $a$ to any other point in $S$.
-Denote the directed $K$-NN of $S$ by $\cN_K(S)$. \end{defn}
+\begin{defn} Given a nice finite set $S \subset\R^{d}$, the (directed) $K$-nearest neighbor graph ($K$-NN) is a graph with vertex set $S$ with a directed edge $(a, b)$, for $a, b \in S$, if the Euclidean distance between $a$ and $b$ is among the $K$-th smallest distances from $a$ to any other point in $S$.
+Denote the directed $K$-NN of $S$ by $\cN_{K}(S)$. \end{defn}

-Given $\cZ_N'=\sX_{N_1}' \cup \sY_{N_2}'$ as in~\eqref{2poisson}, the $K$-NN statistic is
+Given $\cZ_{N}'=\sX_{N_{1}}' \cup\sY_{N_{2}}'$ as in \eqref {2poisson}, the $K$-NN statistic is

-Schilling \cite{ww} showed that the test based on the $K$-nearest neighbor graph is asymptotically normal under $H_0$ and consistent under fixed alternatives.\footnote{The statistic~(\ref{Tknn}) is slightly different from the test used by Schilling \cite[Section 2]{schilling}, which can also be re-written as graph-based test~(\ref{graph2test}) by allowing multiple edges in the $K$-NN graph.} The $K$-NN graph, which can be naturally extended to locally finite points sets, stabilizes $\sP_1$ \cite[Lemma 6.1]{pyclt}.
+As before, when the two distributions are different, the number of directed edges starting from sample 1 and ending in sample 2 will be small (see Figure~\ref{3nn}), so the $K$-NN test rejects $H_{0}$ for small values of \eqref{Tknn}.
+This will be our main running example throughout the paper.